Special effects of Terminator 2: Judgment Day: T-1000 truck chase

 Animating the T-1000 walking from the fire took several weeks and was one of the more difficult shots in the film to produce, but Cameron believed it was essential in demonstrating his invulnerability.
 Storyboards called for the T-1000 to progress through each of its visual stages as it emerged from the fire, and Williams was responsible for developing all four stages used.
 Animation began with basic wire-frame models to form a digital puppet.
 Williams remarked that he made several hundred changes per day refining slight physical movements in the head, wrist, or hips to make them more realistic.
 A custom software, "Body Sock", smoothed the T-1000 joints and connected all of its components together to create smooth, seamless skin.

 To give the T-1000 its reflective appearance, panoramic photographs were taken on location of the surroundings which were scanned into a Macintosh FX computer and integrated into the digital puppet's world for it to reflect.
 They also added reflections of the T-1000 to the water in the canal.
-Detailed measurements were made of the canal to marry its movements to the environment but even then the digital character did not line up seamlessly due to the various camera movements and errors that had been made recording its movements.
+Detailed measurements were made of the canal to marry its movements to the environment; still, the digital character did not line up seamlessly due to the various camera movements and errors that had been made recording its movements.
 Also, the canal floor was uneven which made it even more difficult.
 They attempted to alleviate the issue somewhat through hand-painted alterations to the footage and the morphing technique developed by ILM for Willow, which alters two-dimensional imagery by stretching two separated images to create an intermediate one.
 To transition between its different forms, software called "Model Interp" was used, which could keyframe transition between two 3D shapes.
 Transitioning to his fourth form as a police officer, a wipe transition was used to move from the chrome 3D model to Patrick's live-action footage.